Namaste

 What's Behind "The Divine in Me Honors the Divine in You"?

-You've probably heard namaste translated as "The divine in me honors the divine in you" or "The light in me bows to the light in you."
+You've probably heard it translated as "The divine in me honors the divine in you" or "The light in me bows to the light in you."
 These poetic interpretations aren't literal translations, but they capture the philosophical meaning behind the greeting.

 The idea is this: beneath our different bodies, personalities, and life circumstances, there's a fundamental awareness or consciousness that we all share.
 Call it the divine, the soul, the atman, the light within—namaste is a recognition of that shared essence.